block-hczhai/block2-preview/docs/source/user/basic.rst

     >>> print(_2pdm.shape)
     (3, 26, 26, 26, 26)

-where the three components with indicies :math:`[:, p, q, r, s]` are for :math:`\langle a^\dagger_{p\alpha} a^\dagger_{q\alpha} a_{r\alpha} a_{s\alpha} \rangle`, :math:`\langle a^\dagger_{p\alpha} a^\dagger_{q\beta} a_{r\beta} a_{s\alpha} \rangle`,
+where the three components (in both the non-spin-adapted and spin-adapted mode) with indicies :math:`[:, p, q, r, s]` are for :math:`\langle a^\dagger_{p\alpha} a^\dagger_{q\alpha} a_{r\alpha} a_{s\alpha} \rangle`, :math:`\langle a^\dagger_{p\alpha} a^\dagger_{q\beta} a_{r\beta} a_{s\alpha} \rangle`,
 and :math:`\langle a^\dagger_{p\beta} a^\dagger_{q\beta} a_{r\beta} a_{s\beta} \rangle`,